 Moss: Once as many of the underlying conditions as possible have been altered, remove the moss by hand raking or by applying chemicals to kill it, such as one of the following products:

 - Lilly Miller Moss Out!
 Spot Treater For Lawns & Flower Beds

 - Jonathan Green Lawn Moss Control Granules,

 - Scott’s Moss EX Moss Control for Lawns Granules

 2) Potassium or ammonium salts of fatty acids

 - Safer Brand Moss & Algae Killer & Surface Cleaner Ready to Spray (RTS); & RTU,

-These materials kill the moss because they act as desiccants (drying agents), should be applied by over the moss-infested areas during winter through early spring (December through April) when moss is actively growing and temperatures are cool.
-Apply when the lawn soil is moist.
+These materials kill the moss because they act as desiccants (drying agents).
+They should be applied over the moss-infested areas during winter through early spring (December through April) when moss is actively growing, temperatures are cool, and when the lawn soil is moist.
 To be effective, they need a 24-hour rain-free period after application.
 As the moss starts to die, it will turn orange-brown or golden brown.
 Once the moss is dead, remove it by raking.

 Algae: Algae can be controlled by using sprays of the following products: